 Domestic violence is abusive behavior between intimate partners.
-This includes withholding of food, sleep, money for necessities, threatening loved ones to control the partner, abusing a person's pets, threatening to take children, and economic and sexual abuse as well as the physical violence that's more easily recognizable as violence.
+This includes withholding of food, sleep, money for necessities, threatening loved ones to control the partner, abusing a person's pets, threatening to take children, other psychological abuse, and economic and sexual abuse as well as the physical violence that's more easily recognizable as violence.

 Not all incidents of violence within a household make something a domestic violence case.
 Situational violence is not uncommon in divorce, with a physical altercation occurring around the separation period.
 Depending on the severity of that incident and other circumstances around it, a fight or one-way violence may not make the case one of domestic violence.

 The sad truth is that while lip service is given to condemning domestic violence, batterers often win in court.
 Sometimes this is due to misunderstanding of the dynamics of domestic violence and sometimes it is the result of the preference in the courts for men. http://www.leadershipcouncil.org/1/pas/dv.html.
 Battered women (and most victims are still women) are often seen as hysterical, unsympathetic, and blaming, while batterers are often charming and outgoing.
 These days, it is more important than ever to follow through on criminal court cases against batterers and to document everything.

 We are very aware of the special care needed in domestic violence cases.

 Domestic Violence Statistics

 - Domestic abuse results in nearly 2 million injuries and 1300 deaths each year.